-A new stair in precast concrete, terrazzo flooring and brass rails was inserted into the building in 2015, to give a lighter, more open and becoming atmosphere to the entrance areas, whilst the material selections are cognisant of durability and the daily ‘wear and tear’ of this busy public building.
+A new stair and accessible lift core formed in precast concrete, terrazzo flooring and brass rails was inserted into the building in to give a lighter, more open and becoming atmosphere to the entrance areas, whilst the material selections are cognisant of durability and the daily ‘wear and tear’ of this busy public building.

-A new welfare centre incorporating specially designed furniture accommodates the public interview process.
-Natural materials are used to bring warmth to the space, using profiled wing walls to provide acoustic privacy and the correct photographic environment.
+A new Homeless Persons Unit in the lower ground floor of the of the centre completes the facilities, incorporating specially-designed furniture accommodates the public interview process.
+Natural materials are used to bring warmth to the space, whilst at this level the ceilings are removed to regulate thermal flux in the working environment.

 Refurbished facade along North Cumberland Street

 Detail of new hardwood sliding sash windows behind original aluminium screens

 Interior stairwells formed in precast concrete flights with inset terrazzo treads and brass rails

 Interior office space with restored parquet floor and matching hardwood interior screens